Olo prices IPO sharply above its target, valuing company as high as $4.6B – TechCrunch

 As Olo featured rapid growth (an acceleration in year-over-year revenue from 59.4% in 2019 to 94.2% in 2020), and GAAP profits (a 2019-era net loss of $8.3 million became 2020 net income of $3.1 million) in its IPO filings, the first price range it rolled out felt a bit light.
 The second, however, felt more appropriate.

 At $25 per share, we have to do new math.
 Using a simple share count inclusive of the company’s underwriters’ option, Olo is worth $3.62 billion.
-That figure swells to $4.6 billion when a fully diluted valuation is calculated, per IPO-watching group Renaissance Capital.
+That figure swells to $4.6 billion when a fully diluted valuation is calculated, per IPO watch group Renaissance Capital.